 Those of you who work from home or do both – what is your take?

-3 responses to “A Few Thoughts After Four Years of Working From Home”
+3 thoughts on “A Few Thoughts After Four Years of Working From Home”

 1. I have worked from home for large chunks of the past 16 years.
 Since I am a bit of a workaholic, I have found it liberating in that it allows me to feel more comfortable taking an hour or two off during the day to have lunch with my wife, do something with my kids, or watch a European soccer match.